-Minecraft has the most diverse and extensive group of mobs among all the popular sandbox games you can play in 2022.
-Because of that, it becomes understandingly challenging to figure out everything about all of them.
+Minecraft has the most diverse and extensive group of creatures among all the popular sandbox games you can play.
+Because of that, it becomes understandably challenging to figure out everything about all of them.
 If that’s the case for you, you have come to the right place.
-We have covered all the mobs in Minecraft, from the tiny Endermite to the scary new boss, Warden, added in Minecraft 1.19.
-We have even included the new camel mob being introduced with the upcoming Minecraft 1.20 update.
-And in case you’re interested in learning about all the Minecraft biomes, we already have a guide ready for you.
-With that said, let’s meet all the 79 mobs available in Minecraft in 2022.
+We have covered all the mobs in Minecraft in this extensive guide, up to Minecraft 1.21.
+So with that said, let’s not waste any more time and get straight to the list.

-Mobs in Minecraft are programmed to show a fixed behavior towards the players.
-With that in mind, we have divided the mobs into three broad categories:
+Mobs are programmed to show a fixed behavior towards the players.
+With that in mind, the in-game mobs are divided into three broad categories:

 - Neutral Mobs: These mobs attack the players only when triggered.